 - Social media and technology in the workplace

-Her experience working with judges across the country at the trial and appellate levels provides her with a unique level of insight as to the ins-and-outs of state and federal litigation.
-Outside the adversarial setting she counsels clients on best practices to minimize potential litigation with current and former employees including preparation of separation agreements and drafting and revising policy handbooks.
+Tawny’s experience working with judges across the country at the trial and appellate levels provides her with a unique level of insight as to the ins-and-outs of state and federal litigation.
+Outside the adversarial setting she counsels clients on best practices to minimize potential litigation with current and former employees, including preparation of separation agreements and drafting and revising policy handbooks.

 Tawny serves as editor of Verrill's Labor & Employment Blog, Taking Care of HR Business, and regularly presents to employers, human resources professionals, and peers on trending issues, best practices, and industry-specific concerns.
 Tawny created the HR Law 101 Series to provide individuals that are new to Human Resources with guidance on best practices regarding issues that frequently develop.

-Outside the office, Tawny enjoys: reading fiction; exploring art museums and the Maine coast; experiencing Portland’s myriad drinking, dining, and cultural options; travelling; and spending time playing with her daughter.
+Outside the office, Tawny enjoys reading fiction; exploring art museums and the Maine coast; experiencing Portland’s myriad drinking, dining, and cultural options; travelling; and spending time with her daughter.

 - Pace University School of Law (J.D., magna cum laude)